 In August 2020, the National Council of State Boards of Nursing (NCSBN) adopted a new APRN multistate licensure compact.
-Similar to the nurse Enhanced Nurse Licensure Compact, which as has 34 participating states, this compact will give NPs and CRNAs the flexibility to practice medicine in multiple states with one license.
+Similar to the nurse Enhanced Nurse Licensure Compact, which has more than 30 participating states, this compact will give NPs and CRNAs the flexibility to practice medicine in multiple states with one license.
 It will be especially beneficial to locum tenens providers and those working in telehealth.
 Here are four things you need to know about the APRN compact.

 1. Time and money savings

 “The eNLC and the APRN Compact are both based on the underlying belief that you should hold a state-based licensure but have the ability to practice across state lines,” says Nicole Livanos, JD, MPP, senior associate of state advocacy & legislative affairs for the NCSBN.
 “The compact will lessen the regulatory and financial burden for both obtaining those licenses and maintaining them.”